AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/share-your-screen-as-a-learner.md

 ## Use annotation tools

 While you are sharing your screen, you can annotate on it to highlight information or explain content to others in the session.
 To annotate, select the annotate (pen) icon in the upper-right corner of the shared screen.
-See [Use annotation tools](Share-your-screen-as-an-Instructor.md#use-annotation-tools) for more information.
+View [Use annotation tools](../getting-started-with-live-hub/share-your-screen-as-an-instructor.md#use-annotation-tools) for more information.